This Tip discusses the fact that we need to be supportive as employees experience trial and error when learning to change.

 “Anyone who has never made a mistake has never tried anything new.”
 Albert Einstein

 No one ever does something perfectly the first time they try something new.
-But when we talk about behavioral change, we don’t mention that trial and error are a natural part of the process and that repetition until they get it right is important and necessary to build a new skill.
+But when we talk about behavioral change, we don’t mention that trial and error are a natural part of the process.
+We also don’t mention that repetition until they get it right is important and necessary to build a new skill.

-We say that “practice makes perfect” or perfect practice makes perfect, but we don’t acknowledge that practice means repetitive attempts that will frequently involve missteps on the path to success.
+We say that “practice makes perfect” or perfect practice makes perfect.
+However, we don’t acknowledge that practice means repetitive attempts that will frequently involve missteps on the path to success.

-It may seem obvious, but caught in the stress of change it is unlikely that employees recognize and calmly accept that repeated failure and mistakes are part of the change process.
-We need to openly acknowledge that behavior change is not automatic or easy- and do our best to make the case that the change is worth the effort.
+It may seem obvious, but it is unlikely during the stress of change that employees recognize and calmly accept that repeated failure and mistakes are part of the change process.
+We need to openly acknowledge that behavior change is not automatic or easy.
+Then do our best to make the case that the change is worth the effort.
 We need to be cheerleaders so that employees don’t lose heart the first time or the tenth time they fail.

 May your learning be sweet.